-There’s the perception that mothers have the upper hand when it comes to child custody hearings.
+There’s a perception that mothers have the upper hand when it comes to child custody hearings.
 While that may have been the case in years past, it isn’t anymore, at least not legally.

 But in a strict letter-of-the-law sense, fathers and mothers have the same claims to custody in Washington state.

 Unless there are extenuating circumstances—for instance, issues with abuse or neglect—parenting plans will likely shake out in this fashion.
 How it balances out, however, depends a great deal on the specifics of individual cases.

-Consider Hiring a Child Custody Lawyer
+Consider Hiring a Lawyer for Custody Hearings